WiVRn/WiVRn/README.md

 ## I have high motion latency.
 There's a black border following the image when I turn my head

+- When connecting through USB, make sure the headset isn't connected through WiFi (switch off WiFi)
-- Reset the settings with the button at the bottom of the dashboard.
+- Reset the settings using the button at the bottom of the settings tab
-- Try different encoders
+- Try using different encoders
 - Decrease the resolution in the WiVRn app
-- Use a different GPU.
-NVIDIA GPUs have higher encoding latency on WiVRn (even three times worse when using resolutions significantly higher than default).
+- Decrease the bitrate
+- Connect through USB or use a better WiFi router.

+Note: WiVRn isn't properly optimized for NVIDIA GPUs due to the lack of developers with NVIDIA hardware.
+Motion latency can be two or three times worse when rendering resolutions higher than default.
+NVIDIA GPU users must choose between low latency and high resolution.

 # Contributing